brandontrowe/atom-jquery-snippets/README.md

 });
 ```

-## Contributing
+## Develop and Contribute

-1. Fork it!
+1. Fork it
+2. Clone the repo `git clone https://github.com/brandontrowe/atom-jquery-snippets.git`
-2. Create your feature branch: `git checkout -b my-new-feature`
+3. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+6. Submit a pull request

 ## Based on [Javascript Snippets for Atom](https://github.com/zenorocha/atom-javascript-snippets) by Zeno Rocha